alebedev87/console-operator/docs/alb-ingress-rosa-hcp.md

 # Use AWS ALB as alternative ingress on ROSA HCP

-This doc aims at showing the minimum efforts needed to expose the OpenShift console via AWS ALB on a ROSA HCP cluster.
+This doc aims at showing the effort needed to expose the OpenShift console via AWS ALB on a ROSA HCP cluster.
 The use case in mind is [HyperShift hosted clusters where the Ingress capability is disabled](https://github.com/openshift/enhancements/pull/1415).

 ## Requirements